Mega-Fi/megafi-docs/landing/docs/auto-pools/range-optimization.md

 **Do ranges work differently in different modes?**
 Yes.
 Bull mode rebalances on the right side, Bear mode on the left side, Dynamic mode in both directions, Static mode doesn't rebalance automatically.

+**Can I hedge my position when using narrow ranges?**
+Yes.
+Narrow ranges offer higher capital efficiency but increased risk.
+You can hedge your position with put options through [Hedge](../hedge/overview.md) to protect against downside moves while maintaining the efficiency benefits of narrow ranges.
+Fees from Auto-Pools can help offset option premiums.

 ## Next Steps

 Apply range optimization: